Semantic2D: Enabling Semantic Scene Understanding with 2D Lidar Alone: Stochastic Semantic Segmentation

-\section{Segmentation Results}
+\subsection{Segmentation Results}

-In this section, we explore different 2D lidar data representations and demonstrate the effectiveness of our proposed S3-Net segmentation algorithm on the Semantic2D dataset.
+\subsubsection{Baselines}

-\subsection{Baselines}
+While no state-of-the-art general segmentation algorithms exist for 2D lidar, we compare our proposed S$^3$-Net against two geometry-based approaches: line detection~\citep{pfister2003weighted}\footnote{For ground truth, we combine predominant linear features (\ie walls, doors, and elevators) since the detector cannot distinguish between individual classes.} and leg detection~\citep{bellotto2008multisensor}\footnote{For ground truth, we use all person leg points.}.
+To evaluate input data selection, we also include 14 ablation baselines using the same S$^3$-Net architecture with different feature combinations, denoted as S$^3$-Net (\texttt{data-combination}), where \texttt{data-combination} is a subset of $\{\mathbf{R}, \mathbf{I}, \mathbf{P},\mathbf{A} \}$.
+For example, S$^3$-Net ($\mathbf{R} + \mathbf{I} + \mathbf{A}$) represents our proposed optimal combination (range, intensity, and incident angle).

-Since there are no state-of-the-art general segmentation algorithms for 2D lidar segmentation, we choose two geometry-based approaches that detect lines\footnote{For ground truth, we combine all the predominant linear features (\ie wall, door, and elevator).
-Note, the detector cannot distinguish between the individual classes so we just report the overall results for the combination.}~\cite{pfister2003weighted} and legs\footnote{For ground truth, we use all the person points.}~\cite{bellotto2008multisensor} as our baselines to demonstrate the segmentation performance of our proposed S3-Net.
-In addition, to demonstrate the effectiveness of using range and intensity data from 2D lidar sensors in our S3-Net, we also test two different ablated 2D lidar data representations (\ie range data and lidar points in Cartesian coordinate) using the same network as the S3-Net, referred to as S3-Net(R) and S3-Net(P).
-Note that S3-Net is the only method that uses intensity data.
+All deep neural networks are trained on the Temple Engineering training subsets (70\% of Semantic2D data) and evaluated on corresponding testing subsets (20\%).

-\subsection{Evaluation Metrics}
+\subsubsection{Evaluation Metrics}